-I was a school governor from 1990 – 1998 and again from 2010 onwards.
+I was a school governor from 1990 – 1998 and again from 2010 onward.
 I am currently a trustee of two Multi-Academy Trusts.
 I have undertaken much training, including more recently the Certificate in School Governance Studies, Safer Recruitment in Education and Level 3 Safeguarding training.

-I believe wholeheartedly in the state-funded school system from which my children benefitted, and now my grandchildren.
+I believe wholeheartedly in the state-funded school system from which my children benefited, and now my grandchildren.
 I want all children to have the best possible education, while at the same time acknowledging that schools play an important role in children’s health and wellbeing.

 Mrs Tracey Cullen-Kennedy – Vice chair of Trustees

 As a company director and accounts manager I understand the importance of working in a team, which is why before becoming a school governor I decided to become more qualified in this area.
 After a year I achieved the CACHE Level 2 Certificate in Supporting Teaching and Learning in Schools and also The Open University Certificate in Supporting Learning in Primary Schools (E111).
 Since becoming a school governor in 2011 I have carried out online courses and regularly attend and participate in training, e.g. an accredited Safer Recruitment course, SEND update training, Benchmarking, DATA, Safeguarding and have been awarded the Certificate of Governance.